poirier/cheat/vue.rst

 sure that this is accurate - I might need to set up some tests to validate these points.)

-* Vue arranges to "watch" certain specific pieces of data.
+* The way Vue can "watch" something is to set up its *properties* with proxy getters and setters.
+This is how it watches ``vm.data`` and the store's ``state``, for example.

-* When Vue wants to "watch" something, it sets up a proxy getter and a proxy setter for it, and starts an "on change" list of things it needs to do if the data changes.
+* For each property, it starts an "on change" list of things it needs to do if the property's value changes.

-* Each time a watched data's `setter` is invoked, Vue looks over its "on change" list and executes each item.
+* Each time a watched property's `setter` is invoked, Vue looks over its "on change" list and executes each item.

-* Vue also arranges to know when watched data is accessed, but it doesn't pay attention to that all the time, only during certain activities:
+* Vue also arranges to know when watched properties are accessed, but it doesn't pay attention to that all the time, only during certain activities:

   * while computing a computed property
   * while rendering a component (?)

-  During those times, for each piece of watched data that is accessed, Vue adds an action to that watched data's "on change" list to re-compute the thing it was computing when it accessed it previously.
+  During those times, for each watched property that is accessed, Vue adds an action to that watched property's "on change" list to re-compute the thing it was computing when it accessed it previously.

 * Any `watch property handlers <https://vuejs.org/v2/guide/computed.html#Watchers>`_